shawnbrown/datatest/docs/how-to/nan-values.rst

             validate(data, requirement)

-Validating NaN Values
+Requiring NaN Values
 =====================

-You may want to check that NaNs are part of a required set instead of accepting them as differences.
-The most robust way to do this is by replacing NaN values with a special token before validation.
-Using NaN values directly can be frought with problems and should usually be avoided.
+If necessary, it's possible to require that NaNs appear in your *data*.
+But putting NaN values directly into a *requirement* can be frought with problems and should usually be avoided.
+The most robust way to do this is by replacing NaN values with a special token and then requiring the token.

 Below, we define a custom ``NanToken`` object and use it to replace actual NaN values.